big city

 #3.
 Materials

-The first thing many of our orthotic patients ask is, “how much do custom-made orthotics cost?”
+The first thing many of our orthotic patients ask is, “How much do custom-made orthotics cost?”
 This depends on the types of materials used, like polypropylene or graphite, and various cushioning options, such as neoprene, silicone, and ethylene-vinyl acetate.
-These materials are rigid with some flexibility to provide enough range of motion while reducing the chances of injury.
+These materials are rigid with some flexibility to offer enough range of motion while reducing the chances of injury.

 Custom orthotics differ not only in the materials used but also in their shape.
 Once the design work is complete, your orthotics need to be milled.
 This process entails carving an orthotics shell out of the materials your podiatrist has prescribed.
 This customization process takes time and skilled labor which is factored into how much your custom insoles cost.